 Appalachian Center for Craft is now accepting applications for their Artist in Residency.
 It is a one-year position, with an opportunity to renew for a 2nd year.
 There are openings for wood, glass, and exhibitions.
 We will begin viewing applications on April 5th and will continue until the positions are filled.

 CAA Open Call for Articles/Art Submissions Rolling

 CAA invites submissions and proposals of artists’ projects, essays, conversations, and more to Art Journal Open, an open-access, independently edited, peer reviewed web journal that provides an agile counterpart to the quarterly Art Journal.
-Art Journal Open publishes original content by artists, scholars, teachers, archivists, curators, critics, and other cultural producers and commentators, with the commitment to foster new intellectual exchanges.
-Contributions focus on post-1945 material with an emphasis on the contemporary, although topics from throughout the twentieth-century may be considered.
 As an online publication, Art Journal Open prioritizes material that makes meaningful use of the web, such as multimedia formats and techniques.
-Click here for more information.
+Click here for more info.